About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

 - Member — TGA Advisory Committee on Medicines

-Affiliations & Recognition
+Affiliations & recognition

-Research and Academic Roles
+Research and academic roles

-Dr Hunt's research is built around a practical question: how do treatments for retinal disease actually perform in everyday practice — not just in clinical trials, but in real patients, over real time?
+A/Prof Hunt's research is built around a practical question: how do treatments for retinal disease actually perform in everyday practice — not just in clinical trials, but in real patients, over real time?

 He is an active co-author on more than twenty peer-reviewed papers covering intravitreal therapy in macular degeneration, retinal vein occlusion, and diabetic eye disease — frequently performing the data analysis and drafting the manuscript.
 He regularly presents findings at national and international conferences, including RANZCO, EURETINA, ARVO, and ASRS.

-Dr Hunt holds a Clinical Senior Lecturer appointment at the University of Sydney and teaches ophthalmology registrars at Westmead Hospital, where he has been a Staff Specialist since 2007.
+He is an Associate Professor at the University of Sydney and teaches ophthalmology registrars at Westmead Hospital, where he has been a Staff Specialist since 2007.
 He also serves on the Therapeutic Goods Administration (TGA) Advisory Committee on Medicines, contributing to the national evaluation of new therapies before they become available to Australian patients.

 Retinal Vein Occlusion

 One of the most common questions patients ask is: how long will I need injections, and how often?
-Dr Hunt's PhD research used data from thousands of real patients to understand why treatment needs vary so widely.
+A/Prof Hunt's PhD research used data from thousands of real patients to understand why treatment needs vary so widely.

 - Long-term outcomes are encouraging.
 Three-year data showed that patients who start treatment promptly and maintain it consistently achieve meaningful, sustained improvements in vision.
 Published in Ophthalmology Retina (2023).